viperleed/viperleed/doc/content/measurement/setup_measurements.rst

     The firmware upload tool.

 Press *Refresh* to detect connected controllers.
-New Arduino Micro boards will be shown with the COM port they are detected on.
-If a controller already contains ViPErLEED firmware, this will be indicated by the name and the installed version will be displayed.
+New Arduino Micro boards will be listed with the COM port on which they were detected.
+If a controller already contains ViPErLEED firmware, this will be indicated by its name and the installed version will be displayed.
 You can select the firmware you wish to upload in the dropdown window next to the *Upload firmware* button.
 ViPErLEED will automatically search your configured **Firmware** directory for matching